Acute Myelogenous Leukemia

 Swollen gums, lymph nodes, liver, or spleen

-The symptoms of acute myelogenous leukemia may resemble other blood disorders or medical problems.
+The symptoms of AML may resemble other blood disorders or medical problems.
 Always consult your doctor for a diagnosis.

 How is acute myelogenous leukemia diagnosed?

-In addition to a complete medical history and physical examination, diagnostic procedures for acute myelogenous leukemia may include the following:
+In addition to a complete medical history and physical examination, diagnostic procedures for AML may include the following:

 Blood tests and other evaluation procedures

-Spinal tap/lumbar puncture--a special needle is placed into the lower back, into the spinal canal.
+Spinal tap/lumbar puncture.
+A special hollow needle is placed into the lower back, into the spinal canal.
 This is the area around the spinal cord.
 A small amount of cerebral spinal fluid (CSF) can be removed and sent for testing to determine if there are leukemia cells in the CSF or other problems.
 CSF is the fluid that bathes the brain and spinal cord.
+This test is often not needed for AML.

 Treatment for acute myelogenous leukemia

-Specific treatment for acute myelogenous leukemia will be determined by your doctor based on:
+Specific treatment for AML will be determined by your doctor based on:

 Your age, overall health, and medical history